fauxneticien/fauxneticien/README.md

 ### Nay San

-Staff Engineer at [rime](https://rime.ai), working on data and modelling for conversational voice AI.
+Member of Technical Staff at [rime](https://rime.ai), working on data and modelling for conversational voice AI.
 Previously a PhD in Linguistics at Stanford (advised by [Dan Jurafsky](https://web.stanford.edu/~jurafsky/)), on improving access to untranscribed speech corpora with AI.